 We’re so glad you’ve come looking for Classics at the University of Mississippi and we hope you remember your experiences here fondly.

 Please let us know if you’re coming visit Oxford or the University and would like to reconnect with Classics, or if there’s anything else we can do for you.
-And please make sure to fill out the contact survey below so we can keep extending our UMiss Classics community!
-We’ll post any news you share here.
+And send an email to Dr. Pasco-Pranger with any news to share so we can keep extending our UMiss Classics community!

 The Department of Classics strives to give our students an excellent education in all facets of ancient Mediterranean studies.
 In addition to our regular courses, we take field trips, invite several speakers to campus each year, support students in study abroad and conference travel, and make numerous other opportunities available throughout the year.
 If you’d like to support the Department in its work, please consider a tax deductible donation through the University of Mississippi Foundation.
 Just put “Department of Classics” in the “Special Instructions” box.

 Maraea Cardner (2019) is a cast member at Walt Disney World.

 Ty Gill (2019) was a Fulbright teaching fellow in Spain for 2019-2020.
 In Fall 2020 he began the Ph.D. program in Linguistics at the University of Kentucky.

 Shayne Keriazakos (2019) teaches English at the Mortimer-English Club in Hattingen, Germany.